-At UNC, Carrasco designs and teach courses on both Latin American and Spanish literature and culture.
-She also co-coordinates and teaches some of the forty (or more) sections of intermediate Spanish languages courses each year.
-She is a firm advocate of foreign study and community engagement as transformative educational experiences.
-She constantly addresses diversity in the classroom, and believes that bringing experiential learning into the classroom is vital.
-For example, for the past three years, she has been the recipient of a Pragda grant to co-organize the Latin American Film Festival with Duke University.
-Pragda is a film distribution company created to promote, disseminate, and maintain the legacy of Spanish and Latin American cinema.
-This initiative allows students to watch and discuss films from different Spanish speaking countries.
+At UNC, Dr. Carrasco designs and teaches courses on both Latin American and Spanish literature and culture.
+She also co-coordinates more than forty sections of intermediate Spanish language courses each year.
+She strongly believes in study abroad education and community engagement as transformative educational experiences.
+Dr. Carrasco addresses diversity in the classroom and believes that experiential learning is vital.
+For nine consecutive years, she was the recipient of a Pragda grant to curate the Latin American Film Festival with Duke University, an initiative that allows students to watch and discuss films from different Spanish-speaking countries.

-- “Teaching How to Make a Novel (1927) and its Legacy in Contemporary Spanish Autobiographical Metafictions.”
+"Teaching How to Make a Novel (1927) and its Legacy in Contemporary Spanish Autobiographical Metafictions.”
 Aproaches to Teaching the Works of Miguel de Unamuno.
 Ed.
 Luis Alvarez-Castro.
-New York: Modern Language Association, 2017 – forthcoming.
+New York: Modern Language Association, 2021.

 Carrasco, C., Kohl, A.G., Shade, A.I.
 “Literatura” sections for Anda: Curso Intermedio, 3E (LeLoup, Cowell, Heining-Boynton) Upper Saddle River: Prentice Hall, 2016.

 “Juan José Millás.”
 Contemporary Literary Criticism Series.
 Detroit: Gale, volume 390, 2015.